ReneeDeLuca/goal-crushers/README.md

 **Tailwind CSS**

 - Changed from React Bootstrap to Tailwind CSS for more customization options.
 Used in conjunction with Vanilla CSS to achieve the desired look of the UI.
 Bootstrap was too opinionated for the look I am building.

+**date-fns**

+- Added to frontend stack to help with creating timestamp-based components, such as TimeAgo.
+Formatting with date-fns helped make code cleaner and more readable when created the calendar component as well.

 ## Lessons Learned/Reinforced: